Looney-Network/TV/README.md

  * Loney Network is safe, compatible and easy to use.

-*his is a small project for fun/personal use.
+*This is a small project for fun/personal use.
 DM for credit/removal (looney.network.contact@gmail.com)

-*lease also note: As a shortcut some code has been used from either other projects of mine or borrowed from other open sourced, public domain or MIT licensed projects.
+*Please also note: As a shortcut some code has been used from either other projects of mine or borrowed from other open sourced, public domain or MIT licensed projects.
 *Looney Network is currently in beta.
 Please feel free to contact me with comments, questions or concerns.

 Home Page: https://looney-network.github.io/TV/